Re-entering Civilian Life After Active Duty

 Find employment

-Take time to reflect on the skills you gained during your service — leadership, problem-solving and adaptability are highly valuable in the workforce.
-Connect with veteran-friendly organizations that provide resume workshops, job fairs and employment counseling specifically for former military personnel.
-Don’t be afraid to leverage your network, including your military peers, for job leads and advice.
-You can also consider using your G.I.
-Bill benefits to further your education if you want to pursue a new career path.
+Think about the skills you learned during your service.
+Leadership, problem-solving and adaptability are all valuable in the workforce.
+Connect with veteran organizations.
+These can provide resume workshops, job fairs and employment counseling.
+Reach out to military peers for job leads and advice.
+Use any G.I.
+Bill benefits to pursue education for a new career path.

 Reconnect with family & friends

-You may find that loved ones don’t fully understand the experiences you’ve had in the military.
+You may find that loved ones don’t understand your military experiences.
 Give yourself and others time to adjust.
-Communication is key — be open about your needs, while also taking the time to listen.
-Plan activities to re-establish bonds and create new memories.
-When reconnecting with old friends who weren’t in the military, it’s okay to acknowledge that your paths may have diverged.
-Focus on finding common ground to bridge any gaps.
+Be open about your needs.
+Plan activities to catch up and create new memories.
+If you want to reconnect with old friends who weren’t in the military, it’s okay to acknowledge new differences.
+Focus on f inding what you have in common.

-Military friendships are built on unique shared experiences, so maintaining those connections can be a valuable source of support as you transition.
-Stay in touch with your military friends through regular check-ins or by participating in veteran organizations.
-These groups can also provide access to resources that help with career development, mental health and social connection.
+Military friendships are built on a unique shared experience.
+These friendships are valuable after you return home.
+Stay in touch with your military friends through regular check-ins or by joining veteran organizations.
+These groups also provide access to resources that help with career development, mental health and social connection.

-If you’re still in active duty but preparing to exit, start planning early.
-Build a timeline for important steps like financial planning, updating your resume and identifying possible career fields.
-Many services offer transition assistance programs (TAP), which are designed to ease the move into civilian life by offering job training and resources.
-Transitioning out of the military is a significant life change, but with careful planning and support, it can be the beginning of an important new chapter in your life.
+If you’re still in active duty but preparing to leave, start planning early.
+Build a timeline for your finances, resume and next career steps.
+Many services offer transition assistance programs (TAP) that help veterans with job training.
+Leaving the military is a big life change, but it can be an exciting new chapter.

 #SupportVeterans #ThankAVet